Working together on the safe disposal of your pet’s veterinary medicines

 Antibiotics, unused flea and worm treatments and other veterinary medicines

 We are passionate about protecting our environment and are continually investing in ways to make our practices as environmentally sustainable as possible.
 This is why we work hard to encourage pet owners to dispose safely of their pet's unused medications.
-This includes supporting the RCVS Antibiotics Amnesty Campaign held annually in November.
+This includes supporting the RUMA Antibiotics Amnesty Campaign held annually in November.

 If unused medications are disposed of incorrectly via wastewater e.g. down the sink, toilet or drain; this can contribute to environmental contamination.